Sint Maarten travel advice

 Hurricane season

-Hurricanes usually occur from June to the end of November.
+Hurricanes usually occur from mid-May to the end of November.
 During this period, even small tropical storms can quickly develop into major hurricanes.

 If you decide to travel to a coastal area during the hurricane season: